ttimbers/breast_cancer_predictor/doc/breast_cancer_predict_report.md

 The k-nearest neighbors (k-nn) algorithm was used to build a classification model to predict whether a tumour mass was benign or malignant (found in the class column of the data set).
-The remaining 9 variables listed above were used as predictors in the model.
-The hyperparameter \(K\) was chosen using 10-fold cross validation with overall classification accuracy as the loss function.
-The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: caret (Jed Wing et al. 2019), docopt (de Jonge 2018), feather (Wickham 2019), knitr (Xie 2014), tidyverse (Wickham 2017), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), feather (Wickham 2019) Pandas (McKinney 2010).
+All variables included in the original data set, with the exception of the standard error of fractal dimension, smoothness, symmetry and texture were used to fit the model.
+The hyperparameter \(K\) was chosen using 30-fold cross validation with Cohen’s Kappa as the classification metric.
+The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the
+analysis: caret (Jed Wing et al. 2019), docopt (de Jonge 2018), feather (Wickham 2019), knitr (Xie 2014), tidyverse (Wickham 2017), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), feather (Wickham 2019) Pandas (McKinney 2010).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/ttimbers/breast_cancer_predictor>.

 # Results & Discussion

-    ##   k
-    ## 1 5

 To look at whether each of the predictors might be useful to predict the tumour class, we plotted the distributions of each predictor from the